 New Music

-(the reader may take it as read that we do not favour the de-facto dependence on computers in music, or anything else for that matter…)
+At this point we will avoid a long grumble about D.A.W. culture or its myriad adverse impacts on recording + composition.
+The reader may take it as read that we do not favour the de-facto dependence on computers/AI in music, or anything else for that matter.

-deliberate limiting and parallel dumbing down of hardware alternatives.
-Whereas twenty years back the Roland VS2480/2400 allowed DAW-like recording at up to 44.1, 48 and up to 96k+.
-In addition MIDI, CD (and DVD burning), mastering and flying faders - and of course virtually zero latency.
-Remember also Akai, Yamaha and Korg also offered excellent (and still sought after) professional machines.
+As problematic for us, however, is the deliberate limiting and parallel dumbing down of hardware alternatives.
+Twenty odd years back the Roland VS2480/2400 allowed DAW-like recording at up to 44.1, 48 and up to 96k+.
+In addition it provided MIDI, CD (and DVD burning), mastering and flying faders - and of course virtually zero latency.
+Also at this time Akai, Yamaha and Korg offered excellent (and sought after) professional machines with specifications that still leave current 'multitracks' trailing.

-Fast forward and we see that even though prices have fallen, this has been at the expense of quality components and one standard features (certainly in the multitrack world); one only needs to peruse the current Tascam (ex TEAC) machines.
-It is sadly a fact that the old cassette 4 track portastudio multitracks from the 1980s often command higher prices on the second hand market than current 24/32 track models.
+Fast forward and we see that even although prices have fallen, this has been at the expense of quality components and professional features (certainly in the multitrack world); one only needs to peruse the current Tascam machines.
+It is sadly a fact that the old TEAC cassette 4 track portastudio multitracks from the 1980s often command higher prices on the second hand market than current 24/32 track models.
 It has become a rule that as each iteration comes along so something we once took for granted is lost to cut costs.
-One example being the revised Tascam DP-24SD, which initially featured MIDI, subsequently dipensed with MIDI altogether despite it still being an essential for many musicians and project studios.
+One example being the revised Tascam DP-24SD, which initially featured MIDI subsequently dipensed with MIDI altogether despite it still being an essential for many musicians and project studios.

-Alas the days where Korg, Yamaha, Akai and Roland competed to provide the ultimate high quality professional quality 'stand alone' multitrack recorder are gone; and yet in every forum + review I read I still see so many bemoaning the lack of a viable, tactile, high quality machine on which to record, mix and master.
+Alas the days where Korg, Yamaha, Akai and Roland competed to provide the ultimate high quality professional quality 'stand alone' multitrack recorder are gone; and yet in every forum + review I read I still see many bemoaning the lack of viable, tactile, high quality recorders that can mix and master.

 In twenty years, it seems, we have regressed in terms of both standards and features.
 It's not as if these 1990s machines have been surpassed in terms of recording quaility or audio components, maybe digital storage protocols + devices have changed but that's no big deal.
 Likewise MIDI is still around and thriving 40 odd years on.